Dev-Palmer/Aviator/README.md

-# Aviator Game - ckBTC Edition | Encode Hackathon
+# Aviator Game - BTC Edition | Encode Hackathon

 A fully decentralized Aviator-style crash game built on the Internet Computer Protocol (ICP) using Motoko and integrated with ckBTC for seamless Bitcoin-based betting.